 - How to Grow Garlic – From Planting to Harvest

-Mindy Wood is the voice behind Purposefully Simple where she shares tips to slow down, simplify, become more self sufficient and live a healthier, happier life.
+Mindy Wood is the voice behind Our Inspired Roots, where she shares tips to slow down, simplify, become more self sufficient and live a healthier, happier life.
 As a wife, mom of two, writer, and aspiring homesteader, she’s always looking for ways to encourage others in living a joyful and authentic life.
-Follow her on Pinterest and Facebook.